esotalk/docs/installation.md

 ## Troubleshooting

-If you are having problems installing esoTalk, search for help on the [support forum](/forum).
+If you are having problems installing esoTalk, read the [Troubleshooting](/docs/debug) page.